solidc0re/solidcore-scripts/README.md

 Work in progress...

 To do:
-disable location services (GNOME) disable automatic reporting of crashes (Fedora) review sysctl hardening implement pam.d overwrites with stronger defaults review CIS recommendations and update scripts further
+- disable location services (GNOME)
+- disable automatic reporting of crashes (Fedora)
+- review sysctl hardening
+- implement pam.d overwrites with stronger defaults
+- review CIS recommendations and update scripts further
+- test scripts
+- tidy and beautify scripts
+- create scripts to audit all settings implemented in solidcore on new versions of Fedora

 Resources used in the creation of these scripts: